Denker Tournament of High School Champions: Prizes

 The tournament has multiple sponsors.
-The US Chess Trust provides scholarship money for the top players; based upon final rank.
+The US Chess Trust provides scholarship money for the top players, based upon final rank.
 Mitchell Denker, son of Arnold Denker, provided funding for many of the prizes.

 Players who are under the age of 16 are also eligible to win another scholarship.
 The Ursula Foster Scholarship provides $500 to the best finish by a competitor under 16.
 If there are no players under 16, it goes to the best finish by a player under 17.

+In addition to monetary prizes, US Chess also added the "Denker Champion to its list of qualifiers for the World Youth Championship and the U.S. Junior Closed Championship."